apache/mxnet/tools/caffe_translator/README.md

 ### What layers are supported?

-Caffe Translator can currently translate the following layers.
+Caffe Translator can currently translate the following layers:

 - Accuracy and Top-k
 - Batch Normalization